 Three finalists, selected from a preliminary recorded round, will be chosen by international judging panels in 12 different competition categories—Fontana, Johnson, Smith, Marsteller, Wiehe, Gagliardi, ITA Alto, Roberts, Yaxley, Van Haney, Kleinhammer and Quartet.
-Those applicants selected as finalists will be invited to perform in a live final round at the International Trombone Festival on June 28 – July 1, 2017 at the University of Redlands in Redlands, CA, USA.
-All finalists will receive a full tuition waiver to attend the 2017 ITF; housing, food and travel expenses will NOT be covered by the International Trombone Association or the International Trombone Festival.
+Those applicants selected as finalists will be invited to perform in a live final round at the International Trombone Festival on July 11-14, 2018 at the University of Iowa in Iowa City, Iowa, USA.
+All finalists will receive a full tuition waiver to attend the 2018 ITF; housing, food and travel expenses will NOT be covered by the International Trombone Association or the International Trombone Festival.

-Video entries are now required for the Marsteller, Quartet, and Johnson competitions.
-All other categories will remain as audio only entries.
+Be sure to carefully read the recording guidelines and plan for the correct recording format.
+Video entries are now required for the Marsteller, Smith, Yaxley, Alto, Wiehe, Quartet, and Johnson categories.
+All other categories will remain as audio-only submissions.

 A winner and one runner-up will be selected from submitted recordings in the Emory Remington and Kai Winding trombone ensemble categories.
-Each winning ensemble will receive a featured performance at the International Trombone Festival on June 28 – July 1, 2017 at the University of Redlands in Redlands, CA, USA.
+Each winning ensemble will receive a featured performance at the International Trombone Festival on July 11-14, 2018 at the University of Iowa in Iowa City, Iowa, USA.
 Its members and conductor will receive a full tuition waiver to attend the ITF; housing, food and travel expenses will NOT be covered by the International Trombone Association or the International Trombone Festival.

 - Failure to strictly adhere to the General Requirements, Recording Guidelines, or Competition Rules will result in immediate disqualification.
 In the event of a disqualification, the application fee will not be refunded.